 Self-Draining Design

 Small scupper holes throughout the hull allow water to drain automatically.
 When waves splash over the sides, water flows right back out.
-I was surprised by how much water splashed on during normal paddling, but it drained immediately.

-This design means sit-on-tops cannot sink.
-Even if completely swamped, they remain buoyant.
+Even if completely swamped, they stay buoyant.

 Comfort and Movement